EBITDA vs. SDE: Which Metric Will Buyers Use? | Blackland Advisors

 EBITDA Margin: The Metric Within the Metric

-Beyond the absolute EBITDA figure, buyers pay close attention to EBITDA margin—what percentage of revenue converts to operating earnings.
-A business with $10 million in revenue and $2 million in EBITDA (a 20% margin) tells a different story than one with $20 million in revenue and the same $2 million in EBITDA (a 10% margin).
+Beyond the absolute EBITDA figure, buyers pay close attention to EBITDA margin — the percentage of revenue that converts to operating earnings.
+A business with $10 million in revenue and $2 million in EBITDA (a 20% margin) tells a very different story than one with $20 million in revenue and the same $2 million in EBITDA (a 10% margin).
 High-margin businesses signal pricing power, operational efficiency, and competitive differentiation.
 They also have more room to absorb integration costs and are generally more resilient to revenue volatility.

 Frequently Asked Questions